©

 Chien de protection, VTT et Trail

-If you come across a herd on your way, you’re likely to encounter the dogs in charge of protecting it.
-First of all, signal to avoid surprising them, and go around the herd if possible.
+If you come across a herd on your way, you will very probably come across the dogs responsible for protecting it.
+First of all, signal your presence to avoid surprising them, and go around the herd if possible.
 Here are a few rules to follow if they approach you:

 • stop ;